ericoporto/ags-manual-wiki/Constants.md

-AGS_MAX_OBJECTS | The maximum objects per room AGS_MAX_HOTSPOTS | The maximum hotspots per room AGS_MAX_REGIONS | The maximum regions per room
+AGS_MAX_OBJECTS | The maximum objects per room AGS_MAX_HOTSPOTS | The maximum hotspots per room AGS_MAX_REGIONS | The maximum regions per room MAX_LISTBOX_SAVED_GAMES | Limit of save files filled into ListBox when using [FillSaveGameList](ListBox#listboxfillsavegamelist)
+PALETTE_SIZE | Size of game palette, for 256-color mode

 You can check for whether a macro is defined or not by using the `#ifdef` and `#ifndef` keywords: